tajemouti/mern-app/README.md

 # 📚 MERN WebApp <a name="about-project"></a>

-**MERN WebApp** is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+**MERN WebApp** is a full-stack web application built using the MERN stack.
 It provides a robust and scalable foundation for developing modern web applications.

 ## 🛠 Built With <a name="built-with"></a>